decision-crafters/kanbn/docs/demos/chat-demo.md

 kanbn find --tag ai-interaction
 ```

+The logs include:
+- User messages and assistant responses
+- Task operations performed
+- Board state changes
+- Error handling events
+- Context preservation details

-This helps you keep track of your conversations with the AI assistant and the advice it provides.
+This helps you keep track of your conversations with the AI assistant and the actions it performs.